marcosdrey/sistema-gestao-projetos/README.md

 Once done, install the project's mandatory dependencies:<br> <code>pip install -r requirements.txt</code>

 *Optional: Install the developer dependencies (such as the project's linter): <br> <code>pip install -r requirements_dev.txt</code>*

+**IMPORTANT: Before proceeding to the next step, it is essential that you create a database in PostgreSQL and place the corresponding data in an environment variables file (such as .env), so that Django can connect to your database.
+If you don't want to go through this process, modify the settings.py file to use the local .sqlite3 file that Django generates by default.
+To do this, go to the 'settings.py' file, find the 'DATABASES' variable, and replace it with: <br><code>DATABASES = {
+    'default': {
+        'ENGINE': 'django.db.backends.sqlite3',
+        'NAME': BASE_DIR / 'db.sqlite3',
+    }
+}</code>**

 After the installation, migrate the models by running:<br> <code>python manage.py migrate</code>